Plant DetailShow Menu

 Description

 This plant prefers bright, indirect light, and moist well-drained, cactus potting mix.
 It prefers high humidity; therefore, misting, putting a saucer with rocks and water under the pot, or placing the plant in a bathroom can be helpful.
 When it is actively growing, fertilize the plant once a month.
-It is best to keep the soil moist, but avoid overwatering.
+It is best to keep the soil moist but avoid overwatering.
 Reduce watering during the dormant months of winter.
 Temperatures should range from 60 to 75 degrees Fahrenheit, but cooler temperatures of 50 degrees Fahrenheit in late winter will promote blooming.
 The plants can be placed outdoors in a shady location for the warm summer months.
 An outdoor "holiday" will harden the new growth and help the flower buds form.
-Move it back indoors, away from artificial lights in the fall (these plants are day length sensitive).
+Move it back indoors, away from artificial lights in the fall (these plants are day-length sensitive and need long uninterrupted nights to set flower buds).

-The Easter cactus is often confused with Thanksgiving (Schlumbergera. truncata) and Christmas Cactus (Schlumbergera x buckleyi), but you can tell the difference because the flattened stems have rounded scallops.
+The Easter cactus is often confused with Thanksgiving cactus (Schlumbergera. truncata) and Christmas cactus (Schlumbergera x buckleyi), but the flattened stems of the Easter cactus have rounded scallops.
 The Easter Cactus is less popular and less frequently offered for sale.
 It is more finicky than either of its cousins and drops stem segments if it is overwatered or underwatered.

 This plant will provide vibrant blooms in the spring as a houseplant or container planting on your patio.